Brainbox Initiative Conference 2020: Call for Posters Now Open

 Our conference offers anyone presenting a poster the opportunity not only to display their work, but also to supplement this visual display with a live three-minute pitch to everyone in attendance of the conference.
 We have found these pitches to be a fantastic opportunity that challenges delegates to really consider the main take-away ideas of their work; provides invaluable experience of presenting work to a live audience; and through reaching the widest audience possible can open up some extremely promising avenues for networking and collaboration.

-There is also a generous prize each year for one poster presenter who will receive a £250 cash prize, generously sponsored by Brainbox Ltd, and a complimentary registration for a Brainbox Initiative workshop of their choice to help strengthen your research skills.
+On top of this, we are also pleased to offer a £250 cash prize (generously sponsored by Brainbox Ltd) for one poster presenter selected by our Scientific Committee and a complimentary registration for a Brainbox Initiative Workshop of your choice to help strengthen your research skills.

-We encourage submissions on any topic related to non-invasive brain stimulation and imaging research.
-For an idea of what we’re looking for, you can find a full archive of posters presented at previous conferences here.
+We actively encourage submissions on any topics with direct relation to non-invasive brain stimulation and brain imaging techniques.
+For an idea of what we’re looking for, you can find an archive of posters presented at previous conferences here.

 When submitting an abstract for your poster, we ask that:

-- Original results, new analyses of published results, methods papers, computational modelling, case reports, null findings, and ethics and regulatory reviews are all welcome
+- Original results, new analyses of published results, methods papers, computational modelling, case reports, null findings, ethics and regulatory reviews, and – this year – proposals of planned research are all welcome.